pouchdb/plugin-seed/README.md

 PouchDB Plugin Seed
 =====

 Fork this project to build your first PouchDB plugin.
-It contains everything you need to test in Node, WebSQL (via PhantomJS), and IndexedDB (via Firefox).
+It contains everything you need to test in Node, WebSQL, and IndexedDB.
 It also includes a Travis config file so you can automatically run the tests in Travis.

 Building